xpresserjs/documentation/xpress-mongo/model.md

 ### find() - `async`

 `XMongoModel.find(query: {}, options?: {}, raw?: false)`
-This method is used to find documents in a collection, this does not return results as model instances
+This method is used to find documents in a collection and does not return results as model instances

 ```javascript
 // Find all users with `age` greater than or equals to `18`